ffmpeg-zprp/zprp-ffmpeg/README.rst

     tox

 However, this might be cumbersome, since it requires having all supported python interpreters available.
-To run only selected interpreter, use :code:`-e` option, for example:
+To run only selected interpreters, use :code:`-e` option, for example:

 .. code-block:: bash

-    tox -e py312-lin
+    tox -e py312-lin,check #python 3.12 on linux, and linter checks

 You can view all defined interpreters with :code:`tox -l`